electron/governance/wg-infra/policy/access/slack.md

 For communicating with larger groups of [collaborators](../charter/README.md#definitions) from external companies sometimes it is more appropriate to create a single shared channel than it is to invite everyone individually as a guest.

 All shared channels should be public and have to be approved by a Slack Owner before they can be linked.
-If you have a specific need for a private shared channel you must provide reasoning when creating the shared channel request.
+If a shared private channel needs to be created, a reason should be provided when requesting the channel.